Workforce Development & Well-Being

 ✔

-1. OR does not hire part-time employees.
+1. OR does not employ part-time workers.

 Employee Turnover Rate and Engagement

-In 2024, the employee turnover rate was 1.88%, lower than the market in the same industry.
+In 2025, the employee turnover rate was 1.81, lower than the market in the same industry.

 Performance